 A hub for theatre, music, comedy, film, and visual arts, there’s always something to see at Brisbane Powerhouse.
 Planning a night out, date night, or just craving some live entertainment?
 Choose from a yearly program of more than 1250 performances and events.
 View the what's on program.

-You’ll find plenty of laughs at shows from the Brisbane Comedy Festival (16 July-8 August), the Sydney Comedy Festival Showcase Tour (27 November), and comedians like Jimeoin (22-25 July) and Arj Barker (30 November-12 December).
+You'll get plenty of giggles at Brisbane Powerhouse from the Sydney Comedy Festival Showcase Tour (27 November), and comedians like Judith Lucy (1-2 October) and Arj Barker (30 November-12 December).

 2. Eat, drink and be Mary